eksctl-io/eksctl/README.md

 [![Circle CI](https://circleci.com/gh/weaveworks/eksctl/tree/master.svg?style=shield)](https://circleci.com/gh/weaveworks/eksctl/tree/master)

-Amazon EKS is the new managed Kubernetes service for EC2.<br>
-What is `eksctl`?
-It's a simple CLI tool for creating EKS clusters, for most common use-cases.
-It's written in Go, and based on the official CloudFormation templates.<br>
+`eksctl` is a simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2.
+It is written in Go, and based on Amazon's official CloudFormation templates.<br>
 You can create a cluster in minutes with just one command – **`eksctl create cluster`**!

 It's inspired by `kubectl`.
 It provides an easy way to create and manage clusters, and aims to implement a [Cluster API](https://github.com/kubernetes-sigs/cluster-api) controller for EKS also (`eksctld`).